Cperez2187/paideia-tribune/content/posts/2019-05-29-travel-blog.md

 # TRAVELING WITH TEAM THIGPEN

 Summer Family Vacations to Hotspots in Europe

-## (STAMPED May 26, 2019/11 a.m.)
+## (TIME STAMPED: Sunday, May 26, 2019/11 a.m.)

-After one year of planning, securing passports, conducting research, purchasing plane and train tickets, booking hotel rooms in 13 countries, it is time to take flight.
+**TRAVEL BLOG -**    After one year of planning, securing passports, conducting research, purchasing plane and train tickets, booking hotel rooms in 13 countries, it is time to take flight.

 Our flight is about to depart in less than 2 hours; Clara, Amber and myself are at Delta Airline’s gate F8 ready to see the world.